Stichting-AllianceBlock-Foundation/eth-pos-devnet/README.md

 # Ethereum Proof-of-Stake Devnet

+You can follow the step by step guide at https://docs.prylabs.network/docs/advanced/proof-of-stake-devnet or linkedin post https://www.linkedin.com/pulse/guide-setting-up-fully-functional-prysm-beacon-node-validator-chan-rbwcc/
 This repository provides a docker-compose file to run a fully-functional, local development network for Ethereum with proof-of-stake enabled.
 This configuration uses [Prysm](https://github.com/prysmaticlabs/prysm) as a consensus client and [go-ethereum](https://github.com/ethereum/go-ethereum) for execution. **It starts from proof-of-stake** and does not go through the Ethereum merge.

 This sets up a single node development network with 64 deterministically-generated validator keys to drive the creation of blocks in an Ethereum proof-of-stake chain.
 Here's how it works: